kaisenlinux/manpages-dev/category/RemoteAdministration/tmux.md

      none    Set no attributes (turn off any active attributes).

-     bright (or bold), dim, underscore, blink, reverse, hidden, italics, overline, strikethrough, double-underscore, curly-underscore, dotted-underscore, dashed-underscore
+     acs, bright (or bold), dim, underscore, blink, reverse, hidden, italics, overline, strikethrough, double-underscore, curly-underscore, dotted-underscore, dashed-underscore
              Set an attribute.
-Any of the attributes may be prefixed with ‘no’ to unset.
+Any of the attributes may be prefixed with ‘no’ to unset.  acs is the terminal alternate character set.

      align=left (or noalign), align=centre, align=right
              Align text to the left, centre or right of the available space if appropriate.